Farley Center Farm Incubator

 History and Overview

 The Linda and Gene Farley Center for Peace, Justice and Sustainability launched its farm incubator in 2010, expanding upon the community gardening projects supported for 15 years on the land of Gene and Linda Farley.
 Through the farm incubator, aspiring farmers are supported with land, tools, education, and marketing assistance.
 This is Dane County’s only farm incubator.
 Training takes place while maintaining full respect for the cultural crops and practices of the growers involved.
 All production is Certified Organic through Midwest Organic Services Association.
 An adjacent neighbor contributes an additional 10 acres which came into production and cover crops in 2010.

-Currently ten acres of the Farley Center land are cultivated by seven farm businesses, run by Hmong, Thai, Mexican, Columbian, and Euro American women and men.
+Currently ten acres of the Farley Center land are cultivated by seven farm businesses, run by Hmong, Thai, Mexican, Colombian, and Euro American women and men.

 The growers cultivate a variety of vegetables, fruits, flowers, and herbs, including many Latino and Asian specialty crops.
 Get to know some of our farmers by visiting the Our Farmer profile page.